Adriaan0108/File-Encryption/README.md

 Opening a file dialogue box for the user to select the file to be decrypted.
 The file path of the file is obtained in order to be used when the decrypted file is saved.

- # What Rijndael encryption is
+ # What is Rijndael encryption?
 Rijndael encryption was invented by Joan Daemen and Vincent Rijmen.
 Rijndael is classified as an AES (Advanced Encryption Standard) algorithm.
 Rijndael supports key sizes of 128- (9 matrix transformations), 192- (11 matrix transformations), and 256- (13 matrix transformations) bits and handles data in 128-bit blocks.
 A matrix transformation contains the following four steps:
 1. Sub Bytes: Each byte contained in the block is replaced by a substitution byte.
 2. Shift Rows: Bytes are contained in a block and are shifted using block sizes as a reference.
 3. Mix Columns: Each column is multiplied by the matrix using matrix multiplication.
 4. Add Round Key: A subkey is combined with the state.
 A different sub-key is used for each matrix transformation.
 During the early 2000’s the then-defector standard encryption algorithm, DES (Data Encryption Standard), had started showing some deficiencies, especially in terms of brute force attacks.
 NIST (the National Institute of Standards and Technology) evaluated several encryption algorithms in order to replace DES and Rijndael as AES was ultimately selected).
 DES uses 56-bit keys while Rijndael uses 128-bit keys.
 This means 1 021 times more AES 128-bit keys than DES 56-bit keys.
 The more times Rijndael is performed with different keys, the more challenging the encryption becomes to break.
-With my encryption program, I set the key size to 256 for maximum security
+With my encryption program, I set the key size to 256 for maximum security.
 ![image](https://github.com/IvanPotgieter01/File-Encryption/assets/109952133/23cfc060-8cc2-4f87-89e3-763c999b8e68)

 ## Advantages of Rijndael encryption: